eonist/eonist.github.io/_posts/2020-05-10-responsive-landing-page.md

 My notes on how to make a responsive landing page. <!--more-->

 ### The concept
-The idea is to make each page make up the size of your macbook / iPhone screen like in the example bellow
+- The idea is to make each page make up the size of your macbook / iPhone screen like in the example bellow
+- The key to building a responsive webpage is to strip to down to the bare essentials, make sure that works in both mobile and desktop, then add content.
+- Try to only work with divisions with background colors in the beginning.
+Nail this.
+Then fiddle with image, and text later, which can get finicky

 <img width="300" alt="img" src="https://github.com/stylekit/img/blob/master/one-pager-sections.gif?raw=true">